How to Make Cardboard Tube Zoo Animals — Easy Step-by-Step Guide

 Quick answer

 To make cardboard tube zoo animals, you need cardboard tubes, construction paper, glue, scissors, and markers, taking about 30 minutes.
 Start by cutting and gluing paper to cover the tube.
-This beginner-friendly activity has 10 steps and is perfect for kids aged 4+.
+Then, add features like ears, manes, and faces.
+This beginner-friendly activity has 10 steps and is perfect for kids aged 4+, with options to add embellishments like googly eyes and pipe cleaners.

 What you need